 The ratio of sugar and nutrients in the skin of the coffee bean impacts the fermentation process differently in different varieties of it.

 With different coffee varieties, the proportion of sugar and nutrients in the coffee pod affects the fermentation process differently.
-Not to mention the structure of the fermentation tank, the ambient temperature, the water quality, and countless other factors that also create different fermentation results.
-This means that we are fully capable of maintaining the variety of flavors – but at the same time reducing the appearance of undesirable flavors.
+Not to mention the structure of the fermentation tank, the ambient temperature, the water quality, and countless other factors that also create different fermentation results; this means that we are fully capable of maintaining the variety of flavors – while reducing the appearance of undesirable flavors.

 - coffees women coffee, coffee education origins, and roasting maps photo

 - analysis roasting maps, sensory analysis roasting in coffee fermentation processing